Binyamin-Brion/PointCloudVisualizer/README.md

 ## Sample Release

 A static point cloud is provided in the Release section of the repository.
-This demo was compiled for Windows.
+This demo was compiled for Linux and Windows.

 ## Requirements